brother79/brother-quest-bundle/Resources/doc/doctrine.rst

 Using a custom model class
 --------------------------

-You can specify a custom model class by overriding the guestbook model class option e.g.
+You can specify a custom model class by overriding the quest model class option e.g.

 .. code-block:: yml

     # app/config/config.yml
     brother_quest:
         class:
-            model: MyProject\MyBundle\Entity\MyGuestbook
+            model: MyProject\MyBundle\Entity\MyQuest

 Your custom model class may extend the ``Brother\QuestBundle\Model\Entry`` class.
 If you are not extending the ``Brother\QuestBundle\Model\Entry`` class, your custom manager class must implement the